jhumelsine/jhumelsine.github.io/_posts/2024-11-07-cohesion-coupling.md

 ---
 title: DRAFT – What Are Cohesion and Coupling?
-description: Cohesion and coupling are about when things should and should not be too sticky with one another.
+description: Cohesion and coupling address when things should and should not be too sticky with one another
 unlisted: true
 ---